stephantul/tacosdetection/README.md

 ## usage

 The dictionaries are in .csv format.
 The first word of each line is the category name, while the other words are words in that category.
-You can easily automatically create regexes using the '+' and '*' symbols to account for the wildcards.
+Included is a python 2.7 script which reads in the dictionaries and outputs relative frequencies.
+Can be used for similar dictionaries.